web validator

 Deep dive

-This robots.txt validator checks user-agent blocks, allow/disallow directives, and sitemap lines entirely in your browser.
+This robots.txt crawl control validator checks User-agent, Allow, Disallow, and Sitemap directives entirely in your browser.

 FAQs